myb12/hub-dashboard/README.md

 ### To run locally

 - Simply clone the repository.
 Run "npm install" command.
+- If you encounter the npm ERR!
+ERESOLVE error with an "unable to resolve dependency tree" message, add  "--legacy-peer-deps" flag with "npm install" command like: "npm install --legacy-peer-deps"
 - Run "npm start" command.

 ### Tools used to build this project